-Shree Somnath Trust welcomes you to the holy place of the Aadi Jyotirling Shree Somnath Mahadev and the sacred soil from where Bhagvan Shri Krishna took his last journey to his neejdham.
+Shree Somnath Trust welcomes you to the holy place of the First Aadi Jyotirling Shree Somnath Mahadev and the sacred soil where Lord Shri Krishna took his last journey to their Neejdham.

 Somnath temple stands at the shore of the Arabian ocean on the western corner of Indian subcontinent in Gujarat State.
 This pilgrimage is one of the oldest and finds its reference in the ancient texts like Skandpuran, Shreemad Bhagavat, Shivpuran etc. The hymn from Rig-Veda quoted below mention the Bhagvan Someshwar along with the great pilgrimage like Gangaji, Yamunaji and Eastward Saraswati.
 This signifies the ancient value of this Tirthdham.

-Somnath is in Prabhas Patan very near to Veraval.
+Somnath is in Prabhas Patan which is very near to Veraval of Gir Somnath District.

 The Moon God is said to have been relieved from the curse of his father-in-law Daksha Prajapati by the blessings of Bhagvan Somnath.
 In the Shiva Purana and Nandi Upapurana, Shiva said, `I am always present everywhere but specially in 12 forms and places as the Jyotirlingas`.
 Somnath is one of these 12 holy places.
 This is the first among the twelve holy Shiva Jyotirlings.